 The student will have the right of appeal against the decision through the College's appeals procedure.
-The Appeals procedure can be found under 'General' at the following link: http://www.rvc.ac.uk/about/the-rvc/academic-quality-regulations-procedures
+The Appeals procedure can be found under 'Further Student Policies and Procedures'.

 3.5 Progression to writing-up status

 3.5.1 In order to transfer registration to writing-up status students must have completed the minimum period of registration.